HJBerwick/HJBerwick.github.io/_posts/2024-04-23-Finding-Prime-Numbers-With-Python.md

 primes_list = []
 ```

 Let's now start to code up the logic we can use to check for prime numbers within our range of integers.
-Later on we will be able to use this logic to build out our while loop to iterate through all possible values, but for now we can iterate manually to make sure this works for the simplest cases.
+Later on, we will be able to use this logic to build out our while loop to iterate through all possible values, but for now we can iterate manually to make sure this works for the simplest cases.
 This also allows us to iron out any issues before we let this run through everything on its own where any errors may be harder to understand.

 To start with, we want to extract the first value from our set of numbers (called **number_range**) and check whether this is prime.
 If so, we can add this to our list of prime numbers (handily named **primes_list**), but if not, we can then discard this number.